maikeh7/Surrogate_Assisted_GLM/README.md

 * Figures: contains code for generating figures
 * Results: contains code for analyzing results and constructing competing models
 * Validation: contains code for running model validation
-* vecchia: contains the work from the "Vecchia-approximated deep Gaussian processes for computer experiments" paper

 ## References
 ```